kumahq/kuma-website/docs/docs/1.1.5/networking/dns.md

 and operation of the DNS resolution.
 Check the [section](#data-plane-proxy-built-in-dns) at the end of this page to learn more about it.

+This DNS configuration is critical for multi-zone deployments as multi-zone requires .mesh addresses to be used to resolve services across the zones in a service mesh.
+Workloads that are connected as an ExternalService do not require this .mesh resolution.
+Take special note of your deployment topology as Universal mode and Kubernetes mode have difference configuration steps, both of which are covered within this page.

 ## Deployment

 To enable the redirection of the DNS requests for the `.mesh` DNS zone (the default), within a Kubernetes, use `kumactl install dns | kubectl apply -f -`.
 This invocation of `kumactl` expects to find the environment variable `KUBECONFIG` set, so it can fetch the active Kubernetes DNS server configuration.
 Once this is done, `kumactl install dns` will output a patched resource ready to be applied through `kubectl apply`.
 Since this is a modification to system resources, it is strongly recommended that you first inspect the resulting configuration.